A Contemporary Home Shaped by Wood

 The built-in wardrobes in the hallway, by Nordiska Kök, provide ample storage while maintaining a seamless, site-built expression — just as the family envisioned.

 The project is the result of a close collaboration between Nordiska Kök and architect Elin Lorenzi.
-Having worked together on multiple projects over the years, the process combines architectural planning with detailed joinery design from an early stage.
+Having worked together on multiple projects over the years, the process combines architectural planning with detailed joinery and kitchen design from an early stage.

 – Nordiska Kök is always my first choice of collaborator when I have a project that requires a new kitchen.
 I appreciate the collaboration and the creative process of developing a solution together that truly suits the client, says Elin.